 Lemon filling

-- Corn starch: It thickens the lemon curd more so you can slice the tart easily.
+- Corn starch - It thickens the lemon curd so that you can slice the tart easily.

-- Unsalted butter (Softened): Leave it at room temperature ahead to soften it.
+- Unsalted butter (Softened) - Leave it at room temperature ahead of time to soften it.

 Italian meringue

-- Egg whites: Ensure no oils (yolks, etc.) and liquids are mixed in the egg white since they prevent it from whipping well.
+- Egg whites - Ensure no oils (yolks, etc.) and liquids are mixed in the egg whites since they prevent them from whipping well.

 Can I use different types of meringue instead?